F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 Next Steps
 ``````````

-Use web browser to access Horizon GUI. |dashboard-short| is located at 'Project'->'Network'->'Load Balancers'.
+Use web browser to access Horizon GUI.
+The location of |dashboard-short| is 'Project'->'Network'->'F5 Load Balancers'.

 Guides